zigbee-alliance/distributed-compliance-ledger/docs/design/da-pki-revocation-design.md

 ## A need for Proof-of-possession of `CRLSignerCertificate` key
 No additional proof-of-possession is required because
 - The transaction is already signed by the Vendor account key, so only a trusted Vendor can send it.
-- DCL checks that `CRLSignerCertificate` is a valid PAI (signed by a trusted PAA from DCL) or a PAA present on the ledger.
+- DCL checks that `CRLSignerCertificate` is either a valid PAI (signed by a trusted PAA from DCL) or a PAA present on the ledger.
 - It can be complicated to create an interactive PoP of `CRLSignerCertificate` for some PAIs.
-- Indirect CRL are out of scope for now
+- Indirect CRLs are out of scope for now

 ## Transactions